 Observations at the LFL, PAR and RB sites were co-located with ozone and particulate concentration measurements.

 The PM2.5 measurements were recorded by two types of research-grade laser nephelometers manufactured by Met One Instruments: The E-Sampler 9800 or the ES-642 monitors [precision: 3 μg/m3, uncertainty: 8%] with sharp cut cyclones at the inlet to restrict particle size sampled to PM2.5 or smaller.
-The E-Samplers and ES-642 monitors are calibrated by the manufacturer and have been shown to compare well in match-ups between Utah Division of Air Quality measurements.
+The E-Samplers and ES-642 monitors are calibrated by the manufacturer and have been shown to compare well in match-ups between DAQ measurements.

 The ozone measurements were recorded by a Model 205 Dual Beam Ozone Monitor (O3) from 2B Technologies, CO, [precision: 2% uncertainty: 2%].
 The 2B Ozone Monitor utilizes UV absorption at 254 nm and is approved by EPA as a Federal Equivalent Method (FEM).
-The 2B Ozone Monitors were calibrated against Utah Division of Air Quality standards as well as a 2B Technologies Model 306 Calibration Source.
+The 2B Ozone Monitors were calibrated against DAQ standards as well as a 2B Technologies Model 306 Calibration Source.

 2.5 Turbulence Intensity and Vertical Mixing